 13. Hikers eat a lot.
 I've taken a variety of approaches to feeding my dog on trail.
 It's all about finding what works best for your dog.
 Depending on their size and your milage (on leash vs off leash) they need anywhere from 1,200 to 2,500 calories a day.
 Finding a calorie dense, high fat, high protein food is crucial to replenishing your dogs nutrients and energy.
 There's also dehydrated and freeze dried food options that weigh much less and only require water to rehydrate.
 I use a mixture of 75% Sojos raw freeze dried food, and 25% kibble (for calories).
 You can choose to buy common brands along the way, or mail resupply boxes with your foods of choice.
 It takes a learning curve to figure it out.
 Don't be surprised if your dog's hiker hunger doesn't kick in for 2-3 weeks.
 Like sled dogs and many working farm dogs, Luna only eats one big meal in the evening.
 Feeding them during the day, before they run around, risks them not keeping it all down.
 In town, load it up with high fat foods like yogurt, cottage cheese, and meats.
 Throughout the day, reinforce good behaviors with treats.
 For more info on food, check out Dog Food on the Trail.

 14. It's easy for people to assume that a thru-hike takes its toll on a dog's health and ages them exponentially.
-I couldn't disagree more- at 5 years old, my dog is insanely fit and healthy.
+I couldn't disagree more- at 5 years old, my dog is couldn’t be healthier.
 A big hike with a dog requires a lot of attention, knowing when they're feeling sick or lame.
 It's important to be in tune and adjust your plans according to how your dog is feeling.
 Supplements are a great addition to their diet as well, specifically for joint health.
 We use a heavy dose of Glycoflex to help recovery and inflammation.

 15. Water.
 I get a lot of questions about this.
 The easiest way to avoid any water issues is to hike in areas where it's plentiful.
 If there's water ever 3-4 miles, I don't carry any for my dog.
 Nor do I filter/treat it.
 In dry, desert climates where there will be 20+ mile stretches between water sources, you have to be prepared to carry water for your dog.
 Some dogs drink more than others, so depending on the temperature and terrain, carry accordingly.
 I never have my dog carry her water.
 At times, this means carrying up to 7 liters at a time.
 Depending on the source, I'll filter it for her.
 Walking through areas with cow poop water?
 Filter it for the dog too.
 I always watch for signs of giardia and parasites, like vomiting or diarrhea, and I get her stools checked at the vet every few months because of her level of exposure.
 To help build up a strong gut and immune system, look for a probiotic like Probiotic Everyday to fight bacteria and infection.